FireChickenProductivity/TalonKeyRebindings/README.md

 binding_keystroke is the text for the keystroke that has been bound to (omit double quotes when used to surround the keystroke in the file). context_name is the name of the keybinding file to remove from (you do not need to add the file extension).

+keybinder_remove_context(context_name)

+Removes the keybindings associated with the specified context. context_name is the name of the keybinding file to remove (you do not need to add the file extension).

 # Known Issues
 The keybindings may not load at all if any of the files are formatted incorrectly.